GottaYotta/PixelSDK/README.md

 Keep in mind you can change properties like `video.frameDuration` ([frame rate](https://www.pixelsdk.com/docs/latest/Classes/SessionVideo.html#/c:@M@PixelSDK@objc(cs)SessionVideo(py)frameDuration)) before exporting the video.

 You can also change  `video.renderSize` but we recommend you instead set the PreviewCropController aspectRatio and CameraController aspectRatio.
 See the [square content example](#square-content-only).
 These properties allow you to preserve video quality by delaying any upscaling or downscaling until a later point in your video processing logic.
 If you plan on converting your video to HLS on a server that encoder should handle any upscaling or downscaling.

-Export functions are subject to the following [pricing](https://www.pixelsdk.com/#pricing).
-If you do not provide an API key or it is invalid, exported images and videos will include a watermark.
-You can generate an API key [here](https://www.pixelsdk.com/dashboard/api-keys/).

 ### Encoding Settings